CtrlK

 Actionability

-No concrete code, commands, specific examples, or executable guidance anywhere.
+No concrete code, commands, or executable examples anywhere.
 The entire skill is abstract descriptions ('Dynamic context assembly and intelligent information retrieval') and vague instructions ('Apply relevant best practices and validate outcomes').
 The 'Example Interactions' section lists prompts but provides no actual solutions or implementation patterns.

 1 / 3